sessionstar/oopsla20-artifact/README.md

 Our extended Scribble is based on the global types of our Refined MPST as defined in the paper (Section 4).
 The syntax and key features are already mostly demonstrated by the HigherLower example ([2.1](...TODO...)).
-The following summarises the syntax using a compact example.
+The following summarises the syntax using another compact example.

 ```
 module Foo;  // Corresponds to the file name, i.e., Foo.scr